Serious injuries: Person hit by bus in Tauranga

 AdvertisementAdvertise with NZME.

+A St John spokesperson said it received a call to an incident on Cameron Rd, Tauranga at 7.16am today.

+One ambulance and one rapid response vehicle responded to the scene.
+One patient was treated and taken to Tauranga Hospital in a serious condition.

-Police said the road was likely to be closed for some time and motorists are asked to follow diversions
+Police said the road was likely to be closed for some time and motorists were asked to follow diversions

 More to come.